ViaFerrata/OrcaSong/docs/orcasong.rst

 Using existing binnings
 -----------------------

-You can use existing bin edges and mc info extractors from ´orcasong.bin_edges´ and ´orcasong.mc_info_extr´.
+You can use existing bin edges and mc info extractors from `orcasong.bin_edges` and ´orcasong.mc_info_extr´.
 These were designed for specific detector layouts and productions, though, and might not work properly when used on other data.